 Kato Zakros has a very nice beach, with the water shimmering many beautiful picture-perfect shades of blue.
 Almost all houses here rent simple rooms (prices start from Ä25 outside high season).
 Rooms can be tricky to find in August, and sometimes just plain unavailable.
 Most visitors just visit for the day, taking the bus or an excursion.

-There are two daily buses from Sitia to Kato Zakros.
-In
+There are on same days two buses from Sitia to

 (Kato) Zakros.
 In 2017 they followed the following timetable:

 These buses run only on Monday, Wendesday and Friday!
 There are no buses or any other public transport to Xerokampos.

 The big tourist attraction of the Zakros area is undoubtedly the Minoan Palace of Zakros.
 Alongside Knossos, Malia and Phaistos itís one of the most important Minoan sites in Crete.
 Unlike the other three, Zakros was never plundered or despoiled, so thereís plenty to look at, even if it is significantly smaller than the other palaces.
 The findings - especially the earthenware pottery - of the archeological team were mostly shipped of to the Archeological Museum of Iraklio.

 To the archeological amateur the actual site may not be that interesting Ė there are a lot of stones and some walls.
 But a little imagination should bring the scene to life.
 There are some interesting fountains where turtles (European Pont Terrapin) live.
 The palace has plenty of water, evidenced by springs.
 Possibly the strangest thing to note round here is the purple soil in this area.
 If youíre interested, itís best to read a book before visiting, or hire a guide.
 In the beginning of 2017 the entrance was around Ä3.